 3. Astrill VPN

-Astrill VPN is torrent-friendly, has great customer support, and unlocks Netflix US and most other streaming platforms.
-You can get it on Windows, Mac, iOS, Android, Linux, and routers for a hefty price — $15.90 a month, $11.65 a month billed every 6 months, or $8.33 a month billed annually.
+The Seychelles-based Astrill VPN is torrent-friendly, has great customer support, and unlocks Netflix US along with most other streaming platforms.
+You can get it on Windows, Mac, iOS, Android, Linux, and routers.

 Read our full Astrill VPN Review

 - Pros: secure, versatile and highly customizable

 - Cons: based in the US, not very user-friendly